The Power Of Customer Analytics: Transforming Insights Into Business Growth

 Implementing a varied array of data collection methods ensures a holistic understanding of customer behaviour:

-• Surveys: Structured surveys can provide valuable qualitative insights, delving deep into customer opinions and preferences.
+• Surveys: Structured surveys can provide valuable qualitative insights, deepening customer opinions and preferences.

 • Website Analytics: Tools like Google Analytics track online visitor behaviour, revealing patterns in website usage, popular pages, and conversion rates.